🎯 MCP Feedback Collector

 ### Claude Desktop Integration

-In Claude Desktop, add the MCP configuration for cursor:
+In Claude Desktop, add the following to the MCP configuration of cursor:

 ```json